aravind-sadharani/chandraveena/src/blog/pallavi/index.md

 There are five recognized types of *Jatis* or rhythmic divisions, namely, *Tisra*, *Chatursra*, *Khanda*, *Misra* and *Sankeerna* which respectively mean musical phrases created in groups of 3, 4, 5, 7 and 9 notes.
 An artist can create many different rhythmic musical phrases by using these Jatis.

-Continuing with our demo, the composition in Raga Bhimpalasi is in Chautala (12 beats).
+> Continuing with our demo, the composition in Raga Bhimpalasi is in Chautala (12 beats).
 This composition starts on beat 1.
 You can also observe the Vocalist - Aparna Shastri - indicating / gesturing with her hands the rhythmic cycle.
 With this information, watch the video above again, and try to follow the rhythmic cycle as per the artists' indication.
-As may have noticed, this part is accompanied by the percussion instrument *Pakhawaj* played by Dhaval Mistry.
+As may have noticed, this part is accompanied by the percussion instrument *Pakhawaj*, played by Dhaval Mistry.

 I have written a more detailed post on principles of Indian rhythmic cycles - [Tala](/blog/taladhaya).
 You can later read the post for a deeper understanding of rhythmic cycles, and revisit this post.